 Purchase free Dart passes Sign up for a free MoGo pass

-To download and log into the Dart app, users will need to enter a credit card.
-Your card will not be charged if you purchase a "Wayne Rides 4-Hour Pass" for "$0.00".
-If you do not have a credit card, you can still ride for free by picking up a 31-day Dart pass from The W Food Pantry and Wardrobe.
+You will need to complete the Dart pass request form/process each semester you wish to ride for free.
+If you do not have a smart phone, you can ride still for free by picking up a 31-day Dart pass from The W Food Pantry and Wardrobe.

 An annual MoGo pass will allow you to take an unlimited number of 60-minute trips for one year.
 For trips that extend beyond 60 minutes, users pay $0.25 for each additional minute (so, a 60-minute trip is free, but a 70-minute trip would cost you $2.50) until the bike is securely locked in any MoGo station.

 Metro Detroit has seen major advances in mobility in recent years with the introduction of the QLINE, MoGo and SMART FAST limited-stop bus routes.
 In 2019, DDOT and SMART launched a unified payment system, Dart, which represented another major step forward.
 Dart passes can be used interchangeably on DDOT and SMART buses and the QLINE streetcar.

 Wayne State has been an active contributor and partner in expanding mobility options for the campus community through partnerships with Zipcar, MoGo and the QLINE.
 These partnerships are part of the university's ongoing efforts to create a 24/7 campus that is active, safe and easy to navigate.